Bachelor's Introduction Week

 If you have finished an AP degree in Financial Management, Financial Controlling or Marketing Management, you have the possibility of applying for credit transfer programme (top-up).
 Are you interested in this possibility, you must apply for credit transfer for your AP degree in the Board of Studies as soon as possible.
 You apply via mystudies.au.dk.

-Introduction programme: new bachelorstudents in Business Administration
+Introduction programme: new bachelorstudents in Economics and Business Administration

 Welcome to the Introduction Week